AhmedAlaa612/simulations/TwoServersSimulation/README.md

    - Add the service time probabilities for the servers.

 2. **Adjust Call Numbers:**
-   - You can control the number of calls by specifying the number of random numbers generated (default is 100).
+   - set the number of calls in N (default is 100).

 3. **Run the Application:**
    - Execute the Python script in your preferred environment.